OrianaVenture/VentureValheim/FloatingItems/README.md

 ## Changelog

+### 0.2.2

+* Updated to include new items from Ashlands.
+If upgrading your version check the config file for the new default additions.

 ### 0.2.1

 * Fixed issue where patches may have applied before the initial server configuration syncing event.
 This made some server configurations not apply correctly.